min2ha/ukwa-site/content/target/14421/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Ewan Morrison - Anyone who thinks they are on the left or calls...

 Ewan Morrison's Facebook post on comment from Thomas Sewell of the 3rd of July, 2014.